-For the second assertion, let us show that the sequence $\{c_{n} \in B\}_{n \in \mathbb{N}}$ is not nilpotent in $\widehat{B}$.
+\begin{proof} First, we show that the sequence $\{c_{n} \in B\}_{n \in \mathbb{N}}$ is not nilpotent in $\widehat{B}$.
 We fix integers $n>0, N>0$.
 Since the valuation is strictly positive on $\fm B$, we may find sufficiently large $k > 0$ such that $c_{n}^{N} \notin \fm^{k} B$.
 Hence $c_n$ is not nilpotent in $\widehat{B}$.
-Now taking the specialization $c_t=c^{t^{-1}}$, we prove the assertion by contradiction.
+Now we prove the assertion by contradiction.
 In view of \cite[Section 8.3]{BH}, there is a bad sequence of algebra modifications of $\widehat{B}$.
-Under the stated hypothesis, applying Lemma~\ref{lemma3} successively, we get the following commutative diagram:
+Keep Theorem \ref{theorem2} in mind.
+Under the stated hypothesis, applying Lemma \ref{lemma3} successively, we get the following commutative diagram:

 in which we have, as stated in \cite[Theorem 5.2]{Ho02}, that the leftmost vertical arrow is the natural map, the image of each $T_{i}$ is contained in the cyclic module $c^{-N_kt^{-1}} \widehat{B}$ for $0 \le k \le s$ and some integer $N_k>0$.
 A diagram-chase yields that $1 \in \fm c^{-Nt^{-1}} \widehat{B}$ for arbitrarily large $t > 0$, while $N > 0$ is a fixed integer.
 Then this is just $c^{Nt^{-1}} \in \fm \widehat{B}$, or $c^N \in \fm^t \widehat{B}$.
 Thus we have $0 \ne c^{N} \in \bigcap_{t>0} \fm^{t} \widehat{B}=0$, which is a contradiction. \end{proof}